 Keep reading to learn more about what causes them and what to do if someone is having a convulsion.

-A seizure involves bursts of electrical activity in the brain.
-The symptoms of a seizure depend on where in the brain the seizure is happening.
-There are many different types of seizures.
+A convulsion can occur with some types of seizure.
+Seizures involve bursts of electrical activity in the brain.
+There are many different types of seizures, and the symptoms of a seizure depend on where in the brain the seizure is happening.

 Fever (febrile convulsion)